Frank Scalice: Early life

 Scalice was born Francesco Scalisi in Palermo, Sicily, Italy on September 23, 1893, to Vincenzo Scalisi and Emanuela Privetera.
 He was a cousin of Anthony Gaggi's father, and third cousin of Dominick Montiglio, Gaggi's nephew.
 In 1910s, with his brothers Thomas, Philip, Jack, Joseph and Giovanni, Frank emigrated to the United States, settling in The Bronx.
-He was married to Joan, and he had five daughters and one step-son.
+He was married to Joan, and he had five daughters and one stepson.
 He operated his business from the Little Italy area in the Bronx.
 He also lived and raised his family in the City Island section of the Bronx.
 He was involved in many crimes and became Capo in the Brooklyn-based gang of Salvatore D'Aquila.
 After the murder of D'Aquila on October 10, 1928, the power in New York shifted to Joe Masseria's Manhattan-based gang.
 The successor of D'Aquila, Manfredi Mineo, connected Masseria with the alliance and came into conflict with Scalice as a result.